nhtua/ReadyToCook/README.md

 |  |--something-else
 ```

-You noticed there are 2 special directories:
+### Specialized Directories:

-1. `Shared/`: These are common configuration files for various application.
-You want a most basic config that allows the application to start working.
+1. `Shared/`: Contains common configuration files for various applications, providing basic operational settings.
-2. `Nonsharable/`: These are customization only available on your system.
-You can put them here, modify the configuration, run the setup command again to apply.
-These files won't be upload to git repository.

-### Customization

-These are just a way of life that speeds up or backs up for your local machine / working station.
-You can modify anything without pushing changes back to the repo.

-In case you want to contributes your playbook and configuration, keep in mind:
+2. `Nonsharable/`: Designed for system-specific customizations.
+Files in this directory can be modified locally and applied via setup commands without Git tracking.

+## Contribution Guidelines
+Local modifications are supported without requiring repository commits.
+For contributions, adhere to the following:
-- Don't commit to the repo the sensitive information like SSL keys, certificates, passwords, etc.
+- Avoid committing sensitive information (e.g., SSL keys, certificates, passwords).
-- Write the playbook properly that checks existing files and state also prevent the loss of your customization
+- Develop playbooks to include checks for existing files and system state, preventing loss of custom configurations.
-- Put playbook files in an appropriate operating system directory, with increasing prefix number.
-It should have an equal prefix number if different OSes, and skip it if it is not available for some OSes.
+- Place playbook files in the appropriate operating system directory, using an increasing numerical prefix.
+Ensure consistent prefix numbering across different OSes; skip numbers for OSes where a playbook is not applicable.

-Thank you.
-And...

-**Let's cook!!**